Doing Goods International Terms & Conditions

 1.4 Late payment

-A due date is given on the order confirmation and we kindly ask you to pay the complete invoice within five days.
-If you did not do the payment within that given time, we will send you a kind reminder within two days.
-If the payment did not come within a week after that reminder we can’t guarantee that the ordered goods will be on stock.
-If the invoice hasn’t been fulfilled within a week after the second reminder Doing Goods will cancel the order.
+A due date is given on the order confirmation and we kindly ask you to pay the complete invoice within seven days.
+If you did not do the payment within that given time, we can’t guarantee that the ordered goods will be on stock.
+If the invoice hasn’t been fulfilled within ten days after due date Doing Goods will cancel the order.

 2. Online B2B portal